 Under this, the accountant uses the price of identical assets and liability in the market.
 The market that an accountant observes must be active, meaning the volume of transactions should be substantial.
 Stock exchanges are the best example of an active market.

 Under this, the accountant observes similar assets and liabilities in the active or inactive markets, for example, by using the value of a similar building in the same area to get the value.

 If the information from the above two levels is not available, then an accountant can use valuation techniques to estimate the value.
 The valuation under this could be highly subjective.
 A company may use its data along with any other readily available information.

 Fair Value vs. Carrying Value vs. Market Value

 - Carrying or the book value is the value of an asset, as is shown in the balance sheet.
-It is not the original purchase price, rather the price after adjusting for depreciation and impairment expenses plus any improvement thereon.
-Or, we can say, the carrying value is the value of an asset after several years.
+It is not the original purchase price but rather the price after adjusting for depreciation and impairment expenses plus any improvement thereon.
+Or, we can say the carrying value is the value of an asset after several years.

 - Market value is the latest price of that asset.
-Or, the price that you will pay if you purchase a new asset now.
+Or the price you will pay if you purchase a new asset now.
 The market value determines the supply and demand factors, but it usually fluctuates more than fair value.

 We now know that the best way to get the FV is to look for the same or identical asset in the active market.
 An active market is one where buyers and sellers frequently buy and sell that asset.
-A busy market see a high volume of transactions, and in turn, ongoing pricing information.1–4
+A busy market sees a high volume of transactions and in turn, ongoing pricing information.